mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 If a forward observer or some form of midcourse guidance is available, the chances of a good hit are further enhanced.
-To increase the chance of a first- shot hit a forward observer may make an Electronics (comms) check subject to additional modifiers as if making an attack roll.
+To increase the chance of a first-shot hit a forward observer may make an Electronics (comms) check subject to additional modifiers as if making an attack roll.
 The Effect of this check is added to (or subtracted from) the weapon's check to reach the general target area, which in turn will improve